hoophq/docs/docs/usecases/heroku-exec.md

 ## heroku run

-This mode is less intrusive and allows executing [one-off dyno's](https://devcenter.heroku.com/articles/one-off-dynos) that runs a standalone dyno with the state of your application code.
+This mode is less intrusive and allows executing [one-off dyno's](https://devcenter.heroku.com/articles/one-off-dynos) that runs a standalone process with the state of your application code.

 This mode is useful when it's needed to perform ad-hoc actions using the current state of your application code, like performing database migrations.

 ### Caveats

-- Uses one-off dynos that generates additional costs
+- Use of one-off dyno's generates additional costs
-- Doesn't allow to interact with the current state of the application
+- Doesn't allow to interact with the state of a running app

 ## Connection Configuration